-Michael created Life-Based Learning, which he describes as providing ‘a lifeline to human survival’ through a radical reappraisal of what to teach pre-teenage children.
+Michael created Life-Based Learning as ‘a lifeline to human survival’.
+Life Based Learning is a radical reappraisal of where the emphasis needs to be on children’s learning.

-All learning of traditional subjects is done through nine life themes to ensure that the learning focus is on children learning the knowledge, knowhow and practices relevant to the life they are leading what every that life context is and whatever their location on planet Earth.
+All learning of traditional subjects is done through nine life themes to ensure that the learning focus is on children learning the knowledge, knowhow and practices relevant to the life they are leading whatever that life context is and whatever their location on Planet Earth.

 It is not with out reason that Michael’s strapline is:

-We blog regularly on the topic of New Thinking & Curriculum Reform
+We blog regularly on the topic of new thinking and curriculum reform.